patrickiel/pull-up-bar/README.md

 - Reuse existing hooks, it should be possible to attach the unit to the same hooks as the gymnastic rings.
 For the rings, the standard distance is 50 cm.

 # Biacromial breadth
-Based on this study https://pubmed.ncbi.nlm.nih.gov/24662157/, the optimal grip width is 1-2 times the biacromial distance.
+Based on this study https://pubmed.ncbi.nlm.nih.gov/24662157/, the optimal grip width is 1-2 times the biacromial breadth.
 A medium grip (1.5 times the biacromial width) may have some minor advantages over small and wide grips.
 The pull-up bar is designed to allow grips only between single and double the width of the biacromial breadth.
-Each biacromial breadth has its own construction plan, so you can measure your biacromial distance and download the corresponding plan.
+Each biacromial breadth has its own construction plan, so you can measure your biacromial breadth and download the corresponding plan.

 # Build instructions
 ## Needed tools